SamuelEarl/typescript-and-jsdocs/README.md

 ## Step 5
 Write JavaScript code like you normally would inside of `.js` files instead of `.ts` files, but remember to use JSDocs in your code in order to get type checking.
 Then run `npm run build` to run the build process and check for type errors.

-NOTE: VSCode will show errors as you type them if you add `// @ts-check` to the top of your `.js` files.
-If you are already using `checkJs` in your `tsconfig.json` file, then this won't give you any additional build-time features, but it will help you catch errors before you try to build your files with `npm run build`.

 ## Step 6
 Create a test script that also uses TypeScript: